philippta/trip/README.md

 ## Extending the default HTTP client

-You can extend the transport of the default HTTP client (`http.DefaultClient`) for a quick and easy way to add authorization headers or retry behaviour to any of the default HTTP functions.
+You can extend the transport of the default HTTP client (`http.DefaultClient`) for a quick and easy way to add authorization headers or retry behavior to any of the default HTTP functions.

 ```go
 http.DefaultClient.Transport = trip.Default(